Senior HR Investigator

 The HR Employee Investigations team is responsible for conducting investigations into allegations of misconduct as defined by the Company’s Code of Conduct, and may include allegations of discrimination, harassment, retaliation, and other violations.
 The department ensures that an objective review is taken of allegations.
 Investigators take pride in ensuring employees who raise concerns feel their concerns were treated seriously, looked into objectively and concluded fairly.

 The Senior HR Investigator is responsible for reviewing complaints, and planning, conducting and communicating results of investigations into alleged misconduct.
 This is a critical role for the business.
 How investigations are conducted directly supports employee’s confidence in a Speak Up culture.
 The role of the investigator is to be a neutral fact finder that conducts investigations in a thoughtful, thorough and objective manner.
 At the conclusion of the investigation, the Investigator will complete a written report and communicate outcomes with critical stakeholders and in other forums when corrective action may be under review.

-The position is expected to work from your home office at least through March 31, 2021.
-If/once a responsible return is identified, this role would work from SFGO and eventually Oakland.
+The position is expected to work from your home office through the end of this year.
+Once a responsible return is identified next year, this role would work from our new HQ in Oakland .